hussam38/Lockly/README.md

 # graduation_project

-Mobile App done by using Flutter Technolory for Access Control System
+Mobile App done by using Flutter Technology for Access Control System

 ## Getting Started